vscheyer/computer_vision/README.md

 What was the goal of your project?
 Since everyone is doing a different project, you will have to spend some time setting this context.

+- Orient ourselves to neural nets
+- Understand the difference between FCNN & CNNs
+- Become familiar with the challenges of image classification
+- Practice selecting, organizing, and using a dataset

 ## Implementation
 How did you solve the problem (i.e., what methods / algorithms did you use and how do they work)?
 As above, since not everyone will be familiar with the algorithms you have chosen, you will need to spend some time explaining what you did and how everything works.